glouppe/info8010-deep-learning/lecture3.md

 ## Motivation

-- Gradient-based training algorithms are the workhose of deep learning.
+- Gradient-based training algorithms are the workhorse of deep learning.
 - Deriving gradients by hand is tedious and error prone.
   This becomes quickly impractical for complex models.
 - Changes to the model require rederiving the gradient.